bpucker/MybMonday/README.md

 ### (11) Structure of WEREWOLF ###

-> **_<a href="https://twitter.com/boas_pucker/status/1386553123402043392">TWEET</a>:_** Third alpha-helices of R2 and R3 repeats of WEREWOLF fit in the major groove of the DNA and recognize AACNGC.
+> **Post:** Third alpha-helices of R2 and R3 repeats of WEREWOLF fit in the major groove of the DNA and recognize AACNGC.
 L59 of WER is probably sensing the methylation status of the binding site. #MybMonday

 <a href="https://twitter.com/boas_pucker/status/1386553123402043392">